wurmlab/SBC361-programming-in-R/practical2.md

 }
 ```

 Here we have one loop (with index j) nested within another loop (with index i).
-I have also defined the values that i and j can take directly within the loops, rather than outside of the loops as in previous examples - this is simply a way of saving space.
+We have also defined the values that i and j can take directly within the loops, rather than outside of the loops as in previous examples - this is simply a way of saving space.
 Evaluate this code and try to make sense of the output.
 Fiddle around with the different elements of this code until you are comfortable with nested loops.
 Warning - loops require your computer to perform many operations, and as such it is quite easy to crash R using loops.
 A simple block of code evaluated 100,000 times amounts to quite a big job.
 If you want to force R to exit a loop part way through, simply press 'Esc'.
 Nested loops are particularly hazardous!

 #### Q12.
 Create a nested loop.
 The outer loop should iterate over the words "Angry", "Lazy", and "Happy".
 The inner loop should iterate over the words "birds", "dogs", and "horses".
-The code inside the inner loop should print out a vector containing the **indexes** of both loops (for example "Angry" and "birds" in the first instance).
+The code inside the inner loop should print out a vector containing the values of both loops (for example "Angry" and "birds" in the first instance).

 #### Q13.
 Write a third-degree nested loop (i.e. a loop within a loop within a loop).
 Be careful not to loop over too many values or you will crash R!

 ### Using loops to reformat a data set

 Loops tend to be particularly useful to reformat data sets.
-By looping through all of the fields of a particular data set and at each iteration saving the relevant entry into a new data structure, it is possible to convert from one data format to another.
+By looping through all of the fields of a particular data set and at each iteration saving the relevant entry into a new data structure, it is possible to convert from one data format into another.

 The data set that we will use in this example is typical of the sort of data that you might be faced with in the future.
 Load the data by running the following line of code:
 ```R